Do You Get Neck Pain Or A Headache At The Base Of Your Skull?

 Think about holding a bowling ball in your hand.
 If you hold it directly above your elbow, it's pretty easy.

-The further forward you move your head, the more stress it puts on your neck muscles.
+The further forward you move your head, the more stress it puts on the neck muscles.

-Do this for 8 hours a day or more, and you may start to develop neck pain and headaches at the base of your skull from tight suboccipital muscles.
+Do this for 8 hours a day or more, and you may start to develop neck pain and headaches at the base of your skull.

-The suboccipital muscles are, as the name suggests, are the neck muscles just below the base of your skull (sub = "below", occiput = "skull")
+The neck muscles at the base of your skull are called the suboccipital muscles. (sub = "below", occiput = "skull")